-Options and other rights to acquire qualifying shares are not equity shares and will not qualify for the application of section 9C.
-Likewise convertible debt (for example, a convertible debenture) does not comprise a share until conversion has occurred and will also not qualify.
+Options and other rights to acquire qualifying shares are not equity shares and fall outside section 9C.
+Likewise convertible debt (for example, a convertible debenture) does not comprise a share until conversion has occurred and is also not a "qualifying share".